AlexisVanEspen/milestone_project_1_esperanto/README.md

 The project is about Esperanto.

 In a nutshell, Esperanto is a language constructed in the 19th century.
 Because of its artificial nature, it's often disregarded as "not a real language", "not suited for real communication"...
 Hence, "not worth learning".
 Nothing could be farther from the truth.
-The project is to build a simple website to briefly introduce what Esperanto is, and why and how to learn it.
+The project is to build a simple website to briefly introduce what Esperanto is, and demonstrate its flexibility and expressive abilities.

-I will have achieved my goal is at least two members of the jury desire to know more about Esperanto.
+# What is the problem and how to solve it?

-# Main goals (the problem)
+## Main goals (the problem)
 Here is an outline of the project's high level goals.
 This is "the problem", what we need to solve.
 1. Make Esperanto better known.
 2. Dismiss common myths about this language.